Advertising signs (except election signs)

 Is my sign self-assessable or licensable under local law?

-Advertising devices are either self-assessable or will require a licence.
+Signs are either self-assessable or will require local law approval.

 Will I need building approval?

-Building approval may be required for advertising signs that are:
+Building approval may be required for signs that are:

 • free stand and are over 2m in height from ground level